 SKETCHES & SEMI-TRUCKS

 The executive director (Bob) and I worked through several brainstorming sessions, both together and independently, to uncover all the various aspects of The Common Acre: ecology, agriculture, art; urban and wild landscapes; community.

 The organization overlaps several areas in its mission to bring people together, and has always had heart — but we were wary of using one as a symbol.
-It came and went as I iterated on ideas (so many pencil sketches!), but never seemed to spark into a solid idea.
+It came and went as I iterated on ideas (so many pencil sketches!), but it struggled to take root.

-Then one day, while driving back from Standing Rock, Bob had been stopped at a light behind a truck and found himself musing over its hazmat placards.
-He shared a photo of the truck with me: was he seeing what I was seeing?
+Then one day, while driving back from Standing Rock, Bob had been stopped at a light behind a truck and found himself musing over its hazmat placards, and it sparked an idea.

 What if we combined our previous discussions of the Fibonacci series and the Golden Ratio (commonly found in nature), with these shapes?
 Could I work with that?